cloudlabs-ufscar/blog/content/sec/dam-ctf-2025-data/index.md

 9 -- (inagalaxyfarfarawaz)
 5 -- (inagalaxyfarfaraway)
 ```
-Using this order of commands, I built a simple sover:
+Using this order of commands, I built a simple solver:
 ```python
 from pwn import *